Dustin Byfuglien: Atlanta Thrashers / Winnipeg Jets (2010–2020)

 He scored 12 goals along with 41 assists during the 2011–12 season that saw the Thrashers move to Winnipeg in the 2011 off-season.
 Byfuglien appeared in 66 games for the Jets that season and was again invited to the NHL All-Star Game.

 Prior to the 2013–14 season, Byfuglien admitted he changed his fitness regime to work more on stickhandling and puck movement.
 That season, Byfuglien recorded 20 goals and 36 assists for a career high 56 points in 78 games.

 After being moved back to his natural position, Byfuglien recorded 12 goals and 35 points in 48 games to start the 2014–15 season.
 As a result, he was invited to the 2015 NHL All-Star Game as the Jets sole representative.
 On April 2, 2015, Byfuglien was suspended four games for cross-checking New York Rangers forward J. T. Miller in the head during a March 31 game.

 His All-Star streak continued into the following season, as he was invited to his fourth All-Star game.
 At the time of his selection, Byfuglien has amassed nine goals and 23 points through 40 games.
-On February 8, 2016, Byfuglien signed a five-year, $38 million contract extension with the Jets to remain with the team through the 2020–21 season.
+On February 8, 2016, Byfuglien signed a five-year, $38 million contract extension with the Jets to remain with the team through the 2020–21 season, although at the time he told his agent, Ben Hankinson, that he didn't want a five-year deal.